-Across the world, healthcare providers are facing unprecedented stress (both individually and institutionally) while tackling the humanitarian tragedy of Covid-19 pandemic.
+Across the world, Health Tech providers are facing unprecedented stress (both individually and institutionally) while tackling the humanitarian tragedy of Covid-19 pandemic.
 The crisis seeks immediate response from the healthcare infrastructure, causing rapid shifts in how and where the care will be provided.

 Healthcare experts have started revisiting the already established norms and best operational practices.
 The findings and new initiatives are helping healthcare providers manage to help both Covid patients and patients who need regular medical care and consultation.